Volunteer

 The Museum’s collection is vast and always growing.
 Volunteers assist the Curator with cataloging and filing, answering research questions, and assisting on special projects.

 Do you have experience with restoration, carpentry, or machinery?
-The Restoration Shop at the museum works year round restoring and preserving historic train cards and could use your help.
+The Restoration Shop at the museum works year round restoring and preserving historic train cars and could use your help.

 Contact Us